Mahshad89/RandomPass/README.md

   `Ctrl + D`          Select the next occurrence

   ## Functional Programming
-   To prove that I have covered all functional aspects of my code which is listed below, you can see this link.
+   To prove that I have covered all functional aspects of my code which is listed below, you can see this link https://github.com/Mahshad89/RandomPass/blob/main/FUNCTIONALPROGRAMMING/FunctionalProgramming.pdf.

    1. Only final data structures.